EVIDENCE BASED PRACTICE

 Positive Behaviour Support

 We at M&D Care are passionate about providing the people we support with the highest quality care and support, through the model of PBS.
-In response to refusing to stand still M&D Care has invested in the development of a fully functioning Positive Behaviour Support team, expertly trained by Professor Kathy Lowe, co-founder of Active Support and subject matter expert for PBS.
+In response to refusing to stand still M&D Care has invested in the development of a fully functioning Positive Behaviour Support team.

 M&D Care have introduced Positive Behavioural Support into our service because it is an ethical, evidence-based approach.
 It is person-centred and proactive in that it focuses on improvements in individuals’ quality of life and prevention of challenging behaviour.
 PBS is a comprehensive, values-led approach that is accepted internationally as current best practice and, following the Winterbourne View scandal, is specifically recommended by the Department of Health in numerous recent guidance documents as part of the ambitious transformation agenda across client groups.